nelaekasilvialumbanraja/pencucian_uang_updated--1-/README.md

 - **Edge AI** for low-latency, near-real-time transaction screening before funds move further
 - **LightGBM** for lightweight machine learning inference with small model footprint
 - **SHAP** for explainable, auditable AML decision-making
+- **Threshold optimization** to maximize detection precision and recall at deployment time
 - **Inference benchmarking** to evaluate deployment feasibility on edge infrastructure
 - **Computational efficiency analysis** using latency, throughput, model size, memory, and CPU metrics

-The computational evaluation supports the claim in Section 3.5 of the paper: LightGBM achieves a mean inference latency of **1.26 ms**, a model size of **1.015 MB**, a memory footprint of **2.85 MB**, and a transaction throughput of **169,072 TPS** — all within the thresholds required for efficient edge deployment.
+The classification evaluation shows that LightGBM achieves **F1-Score 0.8227**, **PR-AUC 0.8666**, and **ROC-AUC 0.9976** at its optimal threshold of 0.977 — the best performance among all three models.
+The computational evaluation supports the claim in Section 3.5 of the paper: LightGBM achieves a mean inference latency of **1.26 ms**, a model size of **0.6957 MB**, a memory footprint of **2.85 MB**, and a transaction throughput of **169,072 TPS** — all within the thresholds required for efficient edge deployment.

 ---

 ## Notes

-- The dataset file is excluded from the repository due to GitHub's file size limitation.
+- The dataset file (`SAML-D.csv`) is excluded from the repository due to GitHub's file size limitation.
+Place it in the project directory before running the notebook.
-- The trained model (`aml_best_model.pkl`) and scaler (`aml_scaler.pkl`) are included because their combined size is only 1.017 MB.
+- The trained model and supporting artifacts (`aml_best_model.pkl`, `aml_scaler.pkl`, `aml_encoder.pkl`, `aml_threshold.pkl`, etc.) are included because their combined size is under 2 MB.
 - The notebook may not always render correctly on GitHub if the output is large.
 Result figures are provided separately as PNG files.
 - CPU usage is reported as per-core normalized value.
-Raw psutil output on multi-core Windows systems may show values above 100% (cumulative across all cores).
+Raw `psutil` output on multi-core Windows systems may show values above 100% (cumulative across all cores).
+- Model size in `aml_model_comparison_results.csv` (0.6957 MB) refers to the LightGBM model file only.
+The value in `inference_metrics_updated.json` (1.015 MB) includes the scaler artifact.